-Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
-Hand-tighten the hard line fitting into the Spiegler line.
-Use the 10mm line wrench and 14mm box wrench to tighten the connection.
-Do not overtighten.
-Just make sure the connection is snug and leak free.
+- Reuse the OE bolt to secure the mid-line bracket to the strut and route female fitting up to the OE bracket on the inner fender. - Pop the cap off the end of the hard line and hand-tighten the hard line tube nut into the Spiegler line.
+Use the 12mm wrench and 17mm box wrench to tighten the connection.
+Do not overtighten, just make sure the connection is snug and leak free.
 Install retaining clip.

 - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
 If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
-See brake line packaging for instructions.
+See brake line packaging for instructions. - Torque the banjo bolt with a 14mm socket to 18-22 ft.-lbs.